adrianmoye/ssh-gateway/README.md

 How it works
 ------------

-There are two main modes, the serviceaccount mode uses service accounts for authentication, it passes the traffic through directly and you use the service account token for auth.
+There are three main modes:

+* The "serviceaccount" mode uses service accounts for authentication, it uses service account tokens to authenticate users.
-The impersonate mode uses [Impersonate-User](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) header using the service account of the pod.
+* The "impersonate" mode uses [Impersonate-User](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) header using the service account of the pod.
+* The "proxy" mode uses an [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy), and sends the recommended "X-Remote-User" etc headers.

-Both methods proxy the SSH TCP forwarding channel either directly to the API server, or to a local API proxy which then authenticates the connection.
+The client proxies the SSH TCP forwarding channel to a local API proxy which then authenticates the connection, and passes the request onto the API server.
-The local API proxy generates it's own CA, and a new cert every time it loads.
+The local API proxy will automatically generate it's own CA, and a new cert every time it loads.

     /ssh-gateway --help
     Usage of /ssh-gateway:
       -config string
           Config Secret Name (default "ssh-gateway-config")
       -mode string
-          Operating mode (serviceaccount|impersonate) (default "impersonate")
+          Operating mode (serviceaccount|proxy|impersonate) (default "impersonate")
       -port string
           Listen Port (default "2200")
       -resource string